ericanderson/ghouls/README.md

 # Configuration

-Ghouls supports per-project configuration files to customize branch safety rules.
-This allows you to override default protected branches and add custom safety patterns specific to your project's workflow.
+Ghouls supports optional configuration to customize which branches are protected from deletion.

 ## Configuration File Locations